slideflow/slideflow/docs-source/source/overview.rst

 Step 4: Generate heatmaps
 *************************

 - **Generate heatmaps**: :ref:`Generate heatmaps <generate_heatmaps>` of predictions across slides in the held-out dataset to assist with interpretability.
+For MIL models, heatmaps of both predictions and attention can be generated.

 .. image:: heatmap_example.png